victormc13/holbertonschool-shell/io_redirections_and_filters/README.md

 	One file name per line
 	The listing should end with a new line
 	You are not allowed to use `basename`, `grep`, `egrep`, `fgrep` or `rgrep`

-# 24-gifs

-24-gifs: script that lists all the files with a `.gif` extension in the current directory and all its sub-directories.

-	Hidden files should be listed
-	Only regular files (not directories) should be listed The names of the files should be displayed without their extensions The files should be sorted by byte values, but case-insensitive (file `aaa` should be listed before file `bbb`, file